-You can include all kinds of sports when talking about your interests, both indoor and outdoor.
+You can include all kinds of sports when discussing your indoor and outdoor interests.

 If you are good at a particular sport or have awards to show, you should add them to your prizes won/ participation section.
-It speaks volumes about your determination towards your work.
+It speaks volumes about your determination toward your work.

 If you are into performing arts or any art forms, you should include them in this section.
 Artists are creators of new things, and that’s a much-needed trait for any job that one can think of.

 You can provide your recruiter with relevant examples from your past work.
 If it’s relevant to your dream job, your skills will shine through!
-If you don’t have any, you can start working as a part-time freelance writer/ blogger.
+You can start working as a part-time freelance writer/ blogger if you don't have any.

 Anyone can learn graphic design as it does not require any prior qualifications.
 Many institutions offer this course nowadays.